semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 Minimizing false positives
 --------------------------

-Since taint mode is intra-procedural, it does not know what other functions do.
-By default, Semgrep assumes that taint could always propagate through other functions.
+Since taint mode is intra-procedural, it does not recognize what other functions do.
+By default, Semgrep assumes that taint can always propagate through other functions.

-For example, in the code below, `some_safe_function` receives tainted data as input and, to be on the safe side, Semgrep assumes that it will also return tainted data as output.
+For example, in the code below, `some_safe_function` receives tainted data as input, and to be on the safe side, Semgrep assumes that it also returns tainted data as output.
 As a result, a finding is produced.

 ```javascript
 var x = some_safe_function(tainted);
 sink(x);
 ```

-In some codebases, this conservative assumption may produce too many false positives.
-If that is the case, you could first consider enumerating such functions as sanitizers:
+In some codebases, this conservative assumption can generate too many false positives.
+If that is the case, consider enumerating such functions as sanitizers:

 ```yaml
 pattern-sanitizers:
 - pattern: some_safe_function(...)
 ```

-If this is too cumbersome, then you can easily make Semgrep assume the opposite, that is, to assume that functions are safe by default.
+If this is too cumbersome, then set Semgrep to assume that functions are safe by default.
 This is done by setting `taint_assume_safe_functions: true` under the rule [`options`](/writing-rules/rule-syntax/#options) key.
-If you use this approach, you instead have to enumerate your taint propagators:
+If you use this approach, you have to enumerate your taint propagators:

 <iframe src="https://semgrep.dev/embed/editor?snippet=gBD0" border="0" frameBorder="0" width="100%" height="432"></iframe>

 Similarly, by default, Semgrep assumes that indexing an array with a tainted index (that is, `array[tainted]`) is a tainted expression, even if the array itself is not tainted.
-You can set `taint_assume_safe_indexes: true` to instead assume that these expressions are safe.
+Set `taint_assume_safe_indexes: true` to instead assume that these expressions are safe.

-If you want to have very fine-grained control over how taint is propagated, you can set `taint_only_propagate_through_assignments: true`, and then Semgrep will only propagate taint via trivial assignemnts of the form `x = tainted`.
-You would need to specify taint propagators for anything else.
+If you want to have very fine-grained control over how taint is propagated, set `taint_only_propagate_through_assignments: true`.
+As a result, Semgrep only propagates taint through trivial assignments of the form `x = tainted`.
+In this case, you need to specify taint propagators for anything else.

 :::note
-Previously we recommended the use of so-called _not conflicting sanitizers_.
-This feature is no longer recommended and it should be considered deprecated.
+Previously, the use of so-called **not conflicting sanitizers** was recommended.
+This feature is now deprecated and no longer recommended.
 :::

 Metavariables, rule message, and unification